Linouth/ShockAudio/README.md

 - SBC is pretty good, see [2]
 - [ ] Add some proper volume handling
 - [ ] Add some proper metadata handling (with posibility to export data for e.g. display)
-    - Now receiving metadata, but not saving yet
 - [ ] Add ability for media control from sink
-    - Can now play and pause (not tested yet)
-- [ ] Take another look at the A2D codec config
 - [ ] SSP

 Tone:
 - [ ] Add different waveforms?
-    - It now generates a cleanish sine wave.
-Are other waveforms needed?
 - [ ] Add a simple delay
 - [ ] Add some structure to create melodies or tunes
 - [ ] Add option to set the bits per sample?
     - It now always has a bits per sample of 8, which is probably fine.

 Resampling/bitdepth:
-- [ ] Take another look at upsampling, it is kinda buggy still
+- [ ] Take another look at upsampling.
-    - Especially when samplerates are not multiples of eachother.
 - [ ] Downsampling?
     - Might not be needed, since it is always better to upsample other sources, than to downsample a high SR source.
     - It can be useful when streaming the data to another sink though.
 - [ ] Write code to transform bitdepth
-- [ ] Move buffer_to_sample and sample_to_buffer functions to PCM
-    - [ ] Fix endianness?
-(Will probably be fixed when using the new functions)

 SDCard:
 - [ ] Add option to have multiple files playing back
     - Can be useful to simultaneously play back music and some notification sound.
-- [ ] Way to simply play back (multiple?) audio files, to signal information
-- [ ] Add method to play back music from SDcard?

 Advanced:
 - [ ] Add some wifi capabilities
+    - Spotify?
+    - Chromecast?
 - [ ] Add spotify connect support
 - [ ] Add some way for multiple devices to communicate and sync audio (a la sonos)
-- [ ] Add battery management and notification sounds
+- [ ] Add battery management and battery notification sounds

 ### Interesting reads
 - [[1]: Audio over Bluetooth: most detailed information about profiles, codecs, and devices](https://habr.com/en/post/456182/)